coolsamson7/aspyx/docs/index/service.md

 The basic design consists of four different concepts:

-- **Service**
+!!! info "Service"

-  a service defines a set of methods that can be called
+  defines a group of methods that can be called either locally or remotely.
-- **Component**
+  These methods represent the functional interface exposed to clients — similar to an interface in traditional programming

+!!! info "Component"
-  a component bundles a list of services and determines the protocols that are available to call the services.
+  a component bundles one or more services and declares the channels (protocols) used to expose them.
-- **Component Registry**
-  the registry is a central service that is used to register and discover components
-- **Channel**
-  channels implement any transport protocol that is used to execute remote calls.
+  Think of a component as a deployment unit or module.

+!!! info "Component Registry "
+  acts as the central directory for managing available components.
+  It allows the framework to register, discover, and resolve components and their services.

+!!! info "Channel"
+  is a pluggable transport layer that defines how service method invocations are transmitted and handled.

 Let's look at the "interface" layer first.